aptdnfapt/OliveOwl/FEATURES.md

 - `/new`, `/n` commands to start a new chat session
 - `/prompt-history`, `/ph`, `/p` commands to select from previous prompts
 - `/help`, `/?` commands to show help information
+- Interactive provider key management in configuration with gum choose

 ## History Management
 - JSON-based chat history storage